Foundational unit (Min. No. 8)

 - demonstrate a familiarity with and an ability to apply contemporary methods critically in the interpretation of selected Old Testament texts

-* Bible with the Apocryphal / Deuterocanonical Books.
-Suitable versions of NRSV (New Revised Standard Version) or RSV (Revised Standard Version).
-NRSV is preferred.
+*Bible with the Deuterocanonical/Apocryphal Books.
+Suitable versions are the NRSV (New Revised Standard Version) or RSV (Revised Standard Version).

 Albertz, Rainer.
 A History of Israelite Religion in the Old Testament Period.
-Volume 1: From the Beginnings until the End of the Exile.
+Vol. 1, From the Beginnings until the End of the Exile.
 London: SCM, 1994.

-–––––––.
+———.
 A History of Israelite Religion in the Old Testament Period.
-Volume 2: From the Exile to the Maccabees.
+Vol. 2, From the Exile to the Maccabees.
 London: SCM, 1994.

 Coogan, Michael D. The Old Testament: A Historical and Literary Introduction to the Hebrew Scriptures.
-New York: Oxford University Press, 2006.
+New York: OUP, 2006.

 Estes, Daniel J. Handbook on the Wisdom Books and Psalms.
 Grand Rapids, MI: Baker Academic, 2005.

 Gerstenberger, Erhard.
 Psalms.
 FOTL 14.
 Grand Rapids, MI: Eerdmans, 1988.

 ———.
 Psalms, Part 2 and Lamentations.
 FOTL 15.
 Grand Rapids, MI: Eerdmans, 2001.